 Before setting up the shot, let’s take a moment to review our understanding between front light and back light.
 Most often, photographs have a majority of the available light to be dedicated to front lighting, this is to say we want to reflect light off the front of the subject to expose details that render the subject recognizable.
 This is generally why we use camera-mounted flash, or have the subject face the light source.
 Back lighting a subject means the light source is projected directly toward the camera and is sourced from behind the subject.
 When there is a higher ratio of available light dedicated to back light, the subject becomes dark as highlights are overcome by shadows.

 Creating a silhouette requires the photographer to take the camera out of the automatic setting.
 When the automatic setting is used, the camera will attempt to lengthen the exposure time in attempt to increase the highlights on the subject.
 Most digital SLR cameras have shutter priority and aperture priority settings, as well as full manual mode.
 Place the camera in the shutter priority mode (Tv on Canon cameras) and set the shutter time to 1/125 of a second.
 If your camera has shutter bracketing-the ability to take sequential shots at varying exposure settings-set the shots to two increments apart.
 The ISO should be set to 100 to reduce grain and to lower the light sensitivity.
-Mount the camera on a tripod and take your shot.
+For added stability to prevent blur, consider mounting the camera on a tripod and take your shot.

 When you review your shot, you should look for a number of indicators to determine the quality of your silhouette.
 First, verify the composition.
 Large shadow areas that have little relevance will either need to be cropped or reformatted.
 The next element you want to review is the histogram.
 The histogram should have spikes on the shadows and highlights, with little in between.
 If your histogram shows positive spikes on the mid tones, then your shot will contain unwanted detail.